openharmony/docs/en/application-dev/reference/apis-backgroundtasks-kit/js-apis-reminderAgentManager.md

 getAllValidReminders(): Promise\<Array\<ReminderInfo>>

-Obtains all valid (not yet expired) reminderInfos set by the current application, include reminder id.
-This API uses an asynchronous callback to return the result.
+Obtains all valid (not yet expired) reminders set by the current application, include reminder id.
+This API uses a promise to return the result.

 > **NOTE**
 >